Measure performance with web-vitals.js, Google Analytics and BigQuery

 Debug other metrics

-The above query shows the results for the CLS metric, but the exact same technique can be used to report on the debug targets for LCP and FID.
+The above query shows the results for the CLS metric, but the exact same technique can be used to report on the debug targets for LCP and INP.
 Just replace the WHERE clause with the relevant metric to debug:

 # Replace: